-“Embodiment refers to the experience of living in, perceiving and experiencing the world from the very specific location of our bodies”
+Embodiment refers to the experience of living in, perceiving and experiencing the world from within our bodies.

-We are not a mind and brain just borrowing a flesh and bone suit for the duration of our precious lives.
-Our understanding of the world, the meaning we attribute to things, our sense of self all come through being a body.
+We live in our bodies, through our bodies, because of our bodies.
+The body is not just a mind and brain borrowing a flesh and bone suit for the duration of our precious lives.
+Our understanding of the world, the meaning we attribute to things and our sense of self all come through being a body.

 We are embodied beings.

 What does it mean to be embodied?

 To be embodied is to give a physical or tangible, visible form to something felt, even an idea or quality, like our spirit or a skill.
 Saying someone is embodied is to say there is a noticeable characteristic there, like a baby being the embodiment of vulnerability or someone is the embodiment of positivity.

 Even from within the womb, our bodies are essential to our learning, growth and relationship with others.
 Throughout our lives in our bodies, the movements and expression of our body communicates much more clearly and truthfully than our words do.

 The body directly experiences the world and it is enmeshed in through the senses.
 It abounds with an understanding we too often ignore, yet the body is more informed than our cognitive brain.

 Our bodies experience sensation and awareness all the time, which informs the brain to make meaning in unceasing streams of data.
 This is far from passive.